-The mission of our lab is to develop deep learning, machine learning, data mining, and evolutionary algorithms for knowledge discovery and innovation in bioinformatics, genomics, drug design, material informatics, and engineering designs.
+The mission of our lab is to develop deep learning, machine learning, data mining, and evolutionary algorithms for scientific discovery and innovation in material informatics,bioinformatics, genomics, drug design, and engineering designs.
 We especially gratefully acknowledge the support of NVIDIA Corporation with the donation of the Titan X Pascal GPU and Tesla K40 GPU for our research.
-Our lab is also equipped with the Titan V GPU which touts 5120 cores, 12G memory, and 110 deep learning TeraFlops.
+Our lab is also equipped with a server Titan V GPU which touts 5120 cores, 12G memory, and 110 deep learning TeraFlops.
+A new deep learning server is also added with AMD 16 core (32 threads) 4.7Ghz, 128Gb Memory, and 3 Nvidia 2080Ti GPUs with 11Gb Memory, a total of 13056 GPU cores.

 Sponsors of our research